Colleyville Garden Club

 Holiday Luncheon and Silent Auction

-Celebrate the season at our holiday luncheon.
+Come celebrate the season at our holiday luncheon!
 Enjoy the festive member decorated tables, live music, and silent auction.
-Auction proceeds go to charity.
+All auction proceeds go to charity.
+(RSVP required)

-Come enjoy our end of year luncheon with member decorated tables, live music, and silent auction.
-Auction proceeds go to charity.
+Come enjoy our end of year luncheon with member decorated tables, live music, and a silent auction.
+All auction proceeds go to charity.
+(RSVP required)